mfoliveira/buggy.link/_posts/2018-01-31-ppc64le-on-x86_64-qemu-full-system-emulation.markdown

 Yeehaw!

-It's indeed a bit slow, as that is full-system emulation, but it can very well be used to run small programs which are not processor intensive, just like the ones to learn and practice the basics about `ppc64le`. ;-)
+It's indeed a bit slow, as that is full-system emulation, but it can very well be used to run programs which are not processor intensive, just like the ones to learn and practice the basics about `ppc64le`. ;-)